Lillian Crombie: Recognition

-In 2019 Crombie shared the Equity Foundation's Lifetime Achievement Award with Ningali Lawford-Wolf.
+In 2019, Crombie shared the Equity Foundation's Lifetime Achievement Award with Ningali Lawford-Wolf.
 Wesley Enoch described her as "a pioneer of Australian Theatre who has paved the way for many Indigenous stories to be told".

+She was referred to with love and respect as "Aunty Lillian" in her later years.

-Personal and family
+Personal life

-Crombie is a survivor of the Stolen Generation, and the mother of actor Elaine Crombie.
+Crombie was a survivor of the Stolen Generations, and the mother of actor Elaine Crombie, her child with rugby league player Sam Backo.